jazzband/django-push-notifications/README.rst

 	device.send_message(None, badge=5) # No alerts but with badge.
 	device.send_message(None, badge=1, extra={"foo": "bar"}) # Silent message with badge and added custom data.

-Note that APNS does not support sending payloads that exceed 256 bytes.
+Note that APNS does not support sending payloads that exceed 2048 bytes (increased from 256 in 2014).
 The message is only one part of the payload, if once constructed the payload exceeds the maximum size, an APNSDataOverflow exception will be raised before anything is sent.